 Art for Educators

 Welcome, art educators!
-You are invited to work alongside UHCL fine arts faculty to develop your personal artistic interests and abilities as artist-educators.
-We offer a variety of workshops every summer.
-We hope to see you at one of them!
+You are invited to work alongside UHCL's Fine Arts faculty to develop your personal artistic interests and abilities as artists and educators.
+We offer a variety of workshops every summer and we hope to see you at one of them!

 Workshop Overview